EU-hosted LLM Coding Assistant in VSCode and JetBrains

 OpenAI -> Ollama API Proxy

 Most Model-as-a-Service solutions provide an OpenAI-compatible API, so that any tool, that can talk to an OpenAI service can also be pointed to your respective custom endpoint.
-However, many code editors and IDEs currently only support Ollama- and / or LM Studio APIs for local models.
-This is why a tiny piece of middleware is required to proxy between the two different formats, that is, expose IONOS’ OpenAI API as a local Ollama-style API.
+However, not all code editors and IDEs currently support custom, authenticated OpenAI endpoints.
+There are several open issues and feature requests for JetBrains (#11585, #18360, #47) and VSCode (#7518), but until they’re implemented and upstreamed, we have to settle with a workaround.
+What we need is a tiny piece of middleware to proxy between the two different formats, that is, expose IONOS’ OpenAI API on localhost.

 JetBrains Integration (PyCharm, IntelliJ, …)